pyeventsourcing/eventsourcing/docs/topics/user_guide/wsgi.rst

 uWSGI
 -----

-If you are running uWSGI in prefork mode, and not using a framework to to initialise the database or provide a signal to initialise the application object, uWSGI has a `postfork decorator
+If you are not using a framework to set things up, and are running uWSGI in prefork mode, please note that uWSGI has a `postfork decorator
 <http://uwsgi-docs.readthedocs.io/en/latest/PythonDecorators.html#uwsgidecorators.postfork>`__
-that may be used for this purpose.
+which may help.

-Your ``wsgi.py`` file can have a module-level function decorated with the ``@postfork`` decorator that initialises your eventsourcing application for the Web application process after child workers have been forked.
+Your "wsgi.py" file can have a module-level function decorated with the ``@postfork`` decorator that initialises your eventsourcing application for the Web application process after child workers have been forked.